DominicF96/Roadmap/README.md

 # Roadmap

-My personal roadmap for becoming a better dev.
-The roadmap is organized by year, and regroups any experimental project completed that year.
+My personal roadmap for growing as a Frontend developer.
+With this roadmap, I hope to clarify my career goals and the path to achieve them.
+The roadmap is organized by year, and regroups any experimental project completed that year in pursuit of those goals.
-The yearly roadmap is defined as a milestone, created in January for technologies to learn or perfect that year (it can change during the year).

 ## Yearly Roadmaps